a-b-street/abstreet/docs/dev.md

   against a baseline in challenge mode), make sure to set `--rng_seed=42`.
 The `--dev` flag does by default.
-- All code is automatically formatted using https://github.com/rust-lang/rustfmt; please run `cargo fmt` before sending a PR.
+- All code is automatically formatted using https://github.com/rust-lang/rustfmt; please run `cargo +nightly fmt` before sending a PR.
+(You have to install the nightly toolchain just for fmt)
 - More random notes [here](/docs/misc_dev_tricks.md)

 ## Building map data